-where the D{it}^f are indicator variables for the different forms f = 1,..., F of democracy discussed above.
-Thus, the parameters of interest are the coefficients β^f .
-Because the specification in (1) includes fixed country effects (α_i) , these treatment effects are estimated only from the within-country variation around reforms (changes in D{it}^f between 0 and 1, or vice versa).
-Because it also includes fixed year effects (v_t) , we obtain difference-in-difference estimates: i.e., for countries undertaking a particular type of reform, we compare the change in y (post-reform minus pre-reform) with the change in the non-reforming countries (those i that have either $D{it}^f = 1$ or $D{it}^f = 0$) over the same period.
+where the D{it}^f are the binary indicator variables for a subset of the different forms of democracy discussed above f=1,...,F. Thus, the parameters of interest are the coefficients β^f .
+Because the specification in (1) includes fixed country effects (α_i) , these "treatment effects" are estimated only from the within-country variation around reforms (changes in D{it}^f between 0 and 1, or vice versa).
+Because it also includes fixed year effects (v_t) , we obtain difference-in-difference estimates: i.e., for countries undertaking a particular type of reform, we compare the change in y (post-reform minus pre-reform) with the change in those countries that do not reform (those i that have either $D{it}^f = 1$ or $D{it}^f = 0$) over the same period.